 2. Weak password management

 Weak passwords, reused passwords, and embedded passwords are pervasive challenges to enterprise security.
 Week passwords present an easy point of entry for brute force attacks.
-Part of the problem is that there are so many passwords required to access all the elements of the job.
+Part of the problem is there are so many passwords required to access all the elements of the job.
 Multifactor authentication and strong password management policies can make it easier for employees and vendors to follow strong password protocols, and that can go a long way toward strengthening the security of your entire network.

 3. Orphaned accounts